 The purpose: users have to populate their closets with the pictures of their clothes taken by built-in camera.

 The steps: From the main screen, users click on “My Closet”.
-In the bottom of the My Closet page, there is “ADD ITEM” button.
+In the bottom of the My Closet screen, there is “ADD ITEM” button.
 After filling in the required fields, users can take picture of the clothes by clicking on the camera icon.
 Once saved, users can crop the newly taken picture to get rid of the unnecessary parts.
 Users can choose either “Reset” all of the fields to their default values or “Save” the detail of this item by clicking on the corresponding button.

 2.3.4 View or edit an item